buildingSMART/BCF-XML/Documentation/README.md

 The visualization information file must specify exactly one of either an orthogonal or a perspective camera.

-In either case the projection is centered around the `CameraViewPoint` (i.e. the Left,Bottom point is centrally simmetric to the Top,Right point).
+In either case the projection is centered around the `CameraViewPoint` (i.e. the Left,Bottom point is centrally symmetric to the Top,Right point).

 ![Representation of Camera parameters](Graphics/Cameras.png)

+**NearPlane** and **FarPlane** clipping values are not considered in the current version, the values that different implementation have adopted, lacking formal requirements, appear to be similar enough to prevent known issues of compatibility.

 #### OrthogonalCamera